hanwencheng/gists/Litentry/governance-app.md

 ---
 ## 1. Context of Proposal

 Hanwen Cheng is the previous product owner of Parity Signer.
-He has rich experience in building mobile and web applications, and also very familiar with Substrate based tools.
+He has rich experience in building mobile and web applications, also very familiar with Substrate based tools.
 Now working for Litentry Technologies GmbH, the company is a technology company focus on building a cross-chain identity aggregator.
 Which includes the substrate-based network and related tools.
-The team has solid substrate development experience and also focus on mobile engineering.
+The team has solid substrate development experience and focus on mobile engineering.

+Aggregated identity means an identity linked with accounts from different blockchains and off-chain applications/services, which represent the owner behind the accounts, and further present the owner's credibility and reputation from different aspects.
+In this proposal, we provide a governance app, with gathered participants' info integrated, it could facilitate the governance process, and in the future it could integrate participants' more information from linked accounts on other networks, and encourage more user to join on-chain governance once we provide Litentry native token as incentives.

+Though Polkadot use Phragmén Method to equalize stake holder's voting power in elections, in the future there might be blockchains add reputation of identity in calculating voting power in elections.
+That is why we think identity is critical in governance and need to gather and show participants info in this mobile app.

 ## 2. Problem statement: